The knot garden

 The first flashes of colour arrive with the welcome appearance of tulips and alliums in the spring, and white roses ('Sweet Child of Mine') bloom until the first frosts.

-The garden may be young but, six years on, it's already a sight to behold.
+The garden may be young but, seven years on, it's already a sight to behold.
 Over time this garden will mature and release the heady scents of herbs and flowers, all accompanied by the buzzing of a wide range of pollinators.